macoder234/my-website/README.md

-# Codebase for my website
+# Codebase for portfolio website
+This is a vanilla JavaScirpt website for displaying your profile and experience.